leogismap/local_statistics_on_surfaces_DC_Population/README.md

-# Local Statistics on Surfaces Using Virginia Population Raster Dataset
+# Local Statistics on Surfaces Using DC Population Raster Dataset

 More and more spatial data are now available as surfaces, and figuring out how to compute local Moran’s I on them—rather than on geo-tables—is a more advanced topic in geographic data science.
 Since LISA for surfaces is still experimental and not as developed as for geo-tables, it’s a newer and evolving area.
 Next, we’ll dive in by using the DC population raster to explore its spatial patterns with Local Indicators of Spatial Association (LISAs).